Lake Pithlachocco Canoe Site

 All of the canoes were made from logs hollowed by fire.
 Some of the canoes also showed evidence of fire being used to form the sides and ends of the canoes.
 While no tool marks were found on the canoes, the indigenous peoples of Florida are known at the time of first European contact to have used fire and scraping tools to shape canoes.
-Wheeler et al. judged most of the Archaic period canoes to be of Type 2 in the classification developed by Newsome and Purdy.
+Wheeler et al. judged most of the Archaic period canoes to be of Type 2 in the classification developed by Newsom and Purdy.
 Nineteen of the canoes, all dated to between 2310 BP and 4160 BP, had one or more thwarts, a ridge of wood transversing the interior.
 The purpose of the thwarts is unclear.
 All of the Archaic period canoes had been made from conifers.
 Most had been fashioned from yellow pines.
 One canoe had been made from a Bald cypress log.

 The Archaic period canoes found in Newnans Lake could not be distinguished from canoes of the Post-Archaic period (after 1000 B.C.) that have been found in Florida.
 Similar canoes of the Archaic period have been found elsewhere in Florida, indicating that a peninsula-wide tradition of canoe manufacture had existed since 5000 BP.
 Archaic period canoes are rare in the eastern United States outside of Florida.
 Sea levels rose rapidly around 7,000 years ago, raising the water table in the Florida peninsula and creating new wetland habitats.
 The wide-spread use of canoes in Florida is likely related to the development of new cultures that exploited those wetlands.